 Our Drop-in is a safe and welcoming places where anyone, regardless of where they live, can enjoy nutritious food, meet others, and access information on social issues and community resources.

-We provide a healthy breakfast and lunch four days a week, plus a weekly ID clinic, nutrition counselling, and housing, legal, and settlement services.
+We provide a healthy breakfast and lunch four days a week, plus a weekly ID clinic, nutrition counseling, and housing, legal, and settlement services.
 We also offer workshops on tenants’ and employment rights, movie screenings and arts & crafts, and demonstrations on how to make low-cost, healthy, and delicious meals.

 Community cooking brings people together to learn, cook, and share nutritious, culturally-diverse, and inexpensive meals.
 We offer a range of cooking groups, all designed to build food skills, reduce social isolation, and increase access to healthy food, while connecting people to other resources.
 No registration required, just drop in!

 Contact Hussein at 416-652-7867 ext.
 238 or email@example.com.

 The Community Action Program empowers people experiencing poverty and marginalization to challenge chronic income and food insecurity by building stronger community support networks, raising political consciousness, and taking direct action.